nufi-official/nufi/README.md

 ## Testnet extension

 NuFi extension/web currently doesn't allow switching between mainnet/testnet.
-The extension available on Chrome webstore is mainnet.
+The extension available on Chrome webstore is configured for mainnet.
 To test your dapp on testnet, you can download the latest testnet build of the extension [here](https://assets.nu.fi/extension/testnet/nufi-cwe-testnet-latest.zip)

 ## Dapp connectors